Monday, 9 June 2025

 From medscape.com

-Psoriatic arthritis (PsA), a chronic inflammatory condition characterized by dactylitis, enthesitis, peripheral arthritis, skin and nail psoriasis, and spondylitis, occurs in around 10%-30% of people with psoriasis.
+Psoriatic arthritis (PsA), a chronic inflammatory condition characterised by dactylitis, enthesitis, peripheral arthritis, skin and nail psoriasis, and spondylitis, occurs in around 10%-30% of people with psoriasis.
 While several pharmacological treatment strategies exist, PsA continues to significantly impact patients' pain levels, functional capacity, and mental well-being.

-Along with joint and skin manifestations, PsA is associated with several comorbidities, including cardiovascular disease (CVD), central sensitization syndrome, diabetes mellitus, dyslipidemia, fatty liver disease, gout, infections, inflammatory bowel disease, kidney disease, metabolic syndromeobesity, osteoporosis, and uveitis, all of which negatively impact quality of life (QOL).
+Along with joint and skin manifestations, PsA is associated with several comorbidities, including cardiovascular disease (CVD), central sensitization syndrome, diabetes mellitus, dyslipidemia, fatty liver disease, gout, infections, inflammatory bowel disease, kidney disease, metabolic syndrome, obesity, osteoporosis, and uveitis, all of which negatively impact quality of life (QOL).
 Patients with PsA are also more likely to experience psychological issues, such as anxiety and depression.
 Given these challenges, nonpharmacological interventions play a key role in disease management.
 Healthy lifestyle changes, including dietary modifications, regular exercise, and quitting smoking — along with psychological interventions — are essential to improve PsA and QOL.
 Here are common nonpharmacological interventions that can improve symptoms and QOL of patients with PsA.

 In their treatment guideline, the American College of Rheumatology and National Psoriasis Foundation (ACR/NPF) recommend nonpharmacological interventions for PsA, including acupuncture, low-impact exercise, massage, occupational therapy, physical therapy, smoking cessation, and weight loss despite weak evidence for all except smoking cessation.